hemerajs/hemera/packages/hemera-stats/README.md

 ### sendProcStats

-Send the process informations to the specific pattern.
+Broadcast the process informations to the specific pattern.

 Example: